phax/ph-schematron/README.md

 * v5.0.9 - work in progress
     * Updated to Saxon-HE 9.9.1-1
     * Updated to ant 1.9.14
+    * The Maven plugin `ph-sch2xslt-maven-plugin` is now deprecated and will be removed in the next major version.
+The functionality was moved "as-is" to the `ph-schematron-maven-plugin`
 * v5.0.8 - 2018-11-26
     * Fixed an initialization error in the SCH to XSLT maven plugin in JDK 11
 * v5.0.7 - 2018-11-22